zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 In my first college programming course, I was taught that Pascal language has `Integer`, `Boolean`, and `String` types among others.
 I learned the types were there because computers were stupid.
-While dabbing in C, I learned more about what `int`s, `char`s, and other vermin looked like inside the warm buzzing metal box under my desk.
+While dabbing in C, I learned more about what `int`, `char`, and other vermin looked like inside the warm buzzing metal box under my desk.

 Perl 5 didn't have types, and I felt free as a kid on a bike, rushing through